USEPA/RAQSAPI/README.md

 ## Option 2: Installing the development version of RAQSAPI

-to install the development version of RAQSAPI, first If not already installed, install the remotes package and its dependencies.
+To install the development version of `RAQSAPI`, first if not already installed, install the `remotes` package and its dependencies.
 Then run the following in a R environment.

 ``` r